Reduced dynamics in quasi-Hermitian systems: Subsystems of a quantum walk and the effect of the metric

-\end{enumerate} The above two results suggest that the change in the metric does not have any effect, up to the error inherent in a Monte Carlo simulation, on the information back-flow to the reduced state defined in the Euclidean Hilbert space $\mathcal{H}$.
+\end{enumerate} The above two results suggest that while the change in the metric might not have any effect on the information backflow to the subsystem, the states for which the measure is maximized do depend on the choice of the metric.

-\subsection{CP- indivisibility}
+\subsubsection{CP- indivisibility}

+In this section, we will study the non-Markovianity of a process through the violation of the divisibility of the quantum map.
+A quantum Markovian process between two times $t_0$ to $t$, represented by a completely positive trace preserving (CPTP) map $\mathcal{E}_{t,t_0}$, can be broken down into the composition of two maps:

+for all times $t\le t_1 \le t_0$.
+If the intermediate map $\mathcal{E}_{t,t_1}$ is a completely positive (CP) map for all times, the process is called a CP-divisible process.
 Based on the fact that the local CPTP maps do not increase entanglement between two systems, one can detect the lack of complete positivity of the intermediate map $\mathcal{E}_{t,t_1}$.
-The Choi matrix of a CP map would have a trace norm $1$, while for non-CP maps, the trace norm would be $>1$.
-Using this property of the CP maps, the RHP measure of the dynamical map $\Lambda$ is given by:
+The Choi matrix of a completely positive map has a trace norm $1$, otherwise, it is greater than $1$.
+Using this property of the CP maps, the Rivas-Huelga-Plenio (RHP) measure\, \cite{rhp} of the dynamical map $\Lambda$ is given by: